ben10ben/thesis/README.md

 Use `darts_with_checkpointing.ipynb` to forecast using the NHits/Transformer/TSMixer models with the darts library.
 Checkpointing is implemented to use the best model but checkpoints are deleted after inference because of model size and number.
 Sub-experiments cannot be resumed but once a dataset-model-tl_setup combination is finished the results are saved and skipped when resuming training.

+Use `case_study.ipynb` to use the first 12*4 weeks of the BDGP2 dataset to compare the performance of iTransformer without transfer learning against iTransformer pre-trained on the ELD dataset and compare the forecasting errors in GWh.

 Use `Process_results.ipynb` to load all outputs and process outputs for final tables and visualisaiton and to calculate the metrics 'jumpstart' and 'asymptotic performance'

 # Results